nixypanda/react-horizontal-timeline/README.md

 - ~~Start using react-motion to simplify code a bit.~~
 - ~~Arrows on the buttons on either side.~~
 - ~~Start using some solution for css (e.g. ReactCSS, ReactStyle, etc..).~~
-- Make it more customizable.
+- ~~Make it more customizable.~~
 - ~~Improve the structure.~~
-- better prop options/handling.
+- Keyboard movement controls
+- Touch controls
 - Make someone use it. :D

 ##Running the developmnt version